 Initial biomechanical consultations take about an hour to complete and involve a thorough taking of history, extensive physical and stance assessment (standing, walking and lying down), as well as comprehensive video gait analysis reporting.

 In some cases this may include revision of previous diagnostic tests (x-ray, CT scan or MRI), and digital 3D scanning of the contours of the feet for custom foot orthotic fabrication.
-Patients leave the centre with a compiled biomechanical report folder that contains the video gait analysis reports, exercise instruction sheets, CAD/CAM foot scans, brochures and recommendations which may include footwear referrals.
+Patients leave the centre with a compiled biomechanical report folder that contains the video gait analysis reports, exercise instruction sheets, brochures and recommendations which may include footwear referrals.

 If you have been referred to the centre, this information is also forwarded to the referrer along with a comprehensive letter of treatment.
 Most patients are amazed at the level of clinical detail strive for in order to provide the best service and treatment available.